 Queen’s University does not provide funding to students entering professional degrees.

-- Submission of two copies of official transcripts from all post-secondary institutions attended.
+- Two copies of transcripts from all post-secondary institutions attended

-International students from a non-English speaking university and/or students with English as a second language will require a minimum TOEFL score of 600 (paper) or TOEFL iBT minimum scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30), for a total of 88/120.
-Applicants must have the minimum score in each test as well as the minimum overall score.
+International students from a non-English speaking university or students with English as a second language will require a minimum TOEFL score of 600 (paper) or minimum TOEFL iBT scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30); for a total of 88/120.
+Please note applicants must have the minimum score in each test as well as the minimum overall score.
 The TOEFL institution code is 0949 and the department code is 50.

-Graduate Records Examination (GRE) score is mandatory for applicants from non-Canadian universities and a minimum score of 149 is required on the quantitative section.
-The GRE institution code and department code is 0949 and 0606, respectively.
+For applicants from universities outside of Canada, a Graduate Records Examination (GRE) score is mandatory.
+A minimum score of 149 on the quantitative section is required.
+The GRE institution code is 0949 and the department code is 0606.